Post-Webinar Update: FAQs

 December 5, 2018

 In Oct.
 31, 2018, Accreditation Canada held a webinar to provide updates to organizations on Health Standard Organization (HSO) and Accreditation Canada programs and services.
 Thank you to all who attended and asked questions during and after the webinar.
 Answers to these, and other questions are provided below.

-If you have any other questions, please follow this link and we will we will reply within 5 business days.
+If you have any other questions, please send them to Communications@healthstandards.org.
 Client questions will be used to help improve the content included on this page.